Right-angled Artin subgroups of Artin groups: Applications

 In \cite{glr}, Gordon, Long, and Reid studied which Coxeter groups and Artin groups contained hyperbolic surface subgroups.
 They showed that all finite type Artin groups except types $A_1, I_2(m)$, and $H_3$ contained these subgroups.
 The first two classes do not contain such subgroups (More generally, any Artin group where the nerve $L$ is a tree does not contain a hyperbolic surface subgroup), and type $H_3$ was left as an open question.
 It follows from the Generalized Tits Conjecture that the answer to their question is yes.

-\begin{Theorem} Every Artin group such that there exists $s,t,u\in S$ with $m_{st}, m_{tu}, m_{us}<\infty$ and at most one of them equals $2$, contains a surface subgroup. \end{Theorem} \begin{proof} The subgroup $A_{\{s,t,u\}}$ satisfies the Generalized Tits Conjecture and the nerve of $\RA_{\{s,t,u\}}$ is a pentagon, hexagon or a cone on a pentagon.
+\begin{Theorem} Every Artin group with $s,t,u\in S$ so that $m_{st}, m_{tu}, m_{us}<\infty$ and at most one of them equals $2$, contains a surface subgroup. \end{Theorem} \begin{proof} The subgroup $A_{\{s,t,u\}}$ satisfies the Generalized Tits Conjecture and the nerve of $\RA_{\{s,t,u\}}$ is a pentagon, hexagon or a cone on a pentagon.
 The $\RAAG$ based on a pentagon or a hexagon is commensurable to a right-angled Coxeter group which has a pentagon or a hexagon as a full subcomplex \cite{dj00}.
-It follows that the Coxeter group contains a hyperbolic surface subgroup, hence so does the $\RAAG$ based on a pentagon, and hence so does the Artin group. \end{proof}
+It follows that the Coxeter group contains a hyperbolic surface subgroup, hence so does the $\RAAG$, and hence so does the Artin group. \end{proof}

 \begin{corollary} The Artin group of type $H_3$ contains a hyperbolic surface subgroup. \end{corollary}